Money Matters

 7 steps to redesign your behaviour

-A good business is built upon good budgeting.
+A good business is built upon good budgeting and spend management.
 And that’s the case for payroll, as much as any other area in the business.

 Budgeting means you can peer into the future, and be better able to deal with problems that come hurtling towards you—along with opportunities, too.